Technology Innovation in Mental Healthcare

 What This Means for End Users

-Various medical corporations including providers and payers are interested in investing or partnering with digital health startups primarily for its potential to drive down costs and increase efficiency of treatment.
+Various medical corporations including providers and payers are interested in investing or partnering with digital health startups primarily for their potential to drive down costs and increase the efficiency of treatment.

 Providers of care include hospitals, provider networks, and individual practitioners.
 These groups typically consist of physicians and nurses, who are incentivized by helping the patients recover from their treatment and deliver great outcomes.
 Thus, a digital health product or program that increases patient adherence, engagement, and allows the patient to stay on track would be in the provider’s best interest.

 Payers such as insurance companies, the government and companies hope to primarily decrease costs while achieving successful outcomes.
 If patients recover quicker by completing a digital therapeutic program or using a wearable device to track data, payers will be willing to pay for it.
 This is true especially for insurance companies who would pay for patients to stay healthy or recover from an illness before it progresses into a more costly illness to treat.

 Patients want to be diagnosed and get their illness treated quickly while achieving successful outcomes.
 They want to get healthy or treat their bodies well.